I am one to stick with things so I will finish out the month…..only 17 more posts!

 “Spring” needs to get here.

-Let me show you my award winning photo first.
+Let me show you my award-winning photo first.

-Because you can actually see the gooey cheese.
+You can actually see the gooey cheese.

 See, I don’t have one of the fancy cameras that a lot of bloggers have.